-Considerations for PCB Circuit Design: Why PCB Labeling is Important
+Considerations for PCB Circuit Design: Why PCB Labels are Important

 Checklists are an important part of life.
 Airline pilots use them to make sure that they’ve put the wheels down before landing.
 Shoppers use them to make sure that they don’t forget to buy the eggs.
 We all use checklists in different ways, and many of us would be lost without them.